lukaskuko9/EasyConcurrency/README.md

 ### Setup

 #### Database entity
-Start with your database entity you want to save to database.
+The entity you want to save to database should inherit from `LockableEntity` or `LockableConcurrentEntity` class.
-This entity should inherit from `LockableEntity` or `LockableConcurrentEntity` class.
+This provides it with the `LockedUntil` property.

 Example from [Samples](https://github.com/lukaskuko9/EasyConcurrency/tree/master/Samples) solution:
 ````csharp